 I watched this teenager’s performance of the Rachmaninov Second, and in the comments the pianist immediately had developed a cult-like following from the conservative, traditionalist, classical music armchair critics.
 I’m not sure where these people come from.
 I think it was because of his young age that they were literally worshipping him. (roll eyes) The comments were embarrassing to read.
 The video performance was uploaded near the beginning of the COVID-19 pandemic and based on the comments, most people had already gone insane and or emotionally flipped-out.
 Reminding me of most of the people in my apartment building who flipped out as well).
 The comments wrote about how they were in tears throughout the concerto, one person claimed to not have blinked during the entire length of the concerto, another person didn’t breathe for 40 minutes (the length of the piece) and other such nonsense.
 The pianist is from Russia so some conservatives had to launch into Russian nationalism and promote that conservative myth that only Russians can play Rachmaninov the best, which is ludicrous thinking to any rational, thinking person.
 A pianist originally from Brazil plays my favourite interpretation of the Rachmaninov Third.
 I was reminded again of just how conservative and backward-thinking the classical music armchair critics are.
 Then someone attributed it all to the Floating Cloud Being (the Christian deity) and there were umpteen comments about god.
 Some people quoting scripture and others writing “Glory to God.”
 Ugh.
 Other people stopping short of reciting The Nicene Creed.
 Yet this was a video performance about the Rachmaninov Second, not a video about a Russian Orthodox Liturgy and the existence or not of god.
 Sigh.
 Honestly people, get a grip.
 I think the world has gone insane.
 Well based on the comments under this video, it has.

 One can go through the motions of practising endless hours — such as 11-14 hours a day — but how effective is that?
 The quality of the practise time will be inferior to serious practise time because of the way the brain works.
 The most I was ever able to practise at one sitting was 2 (maybe 3) hours for effective practise time and then my brain and body felt very tired.
 Some days maybe 4 hours, but my brain was fried at night, and it was not a regular thing I could do day after day.
 The thing is: the brain can only absorb so much at a time and then it tires.
 I can do up to 4 hours occasionally but only if I take brief breaks during the practise time to give my brain a brief break.
 I can’t imagine practising 11-14 hours a day.
+That would likely lead to burn-out.
 I’m more “impressed” (if that’s the correct word) by a musician telling me how little they practise while accomplishing a lot in a small amount of time.
 And some people “practise” away from the piano is one understands what I mean by that.
 Some people can practise very little at the piano but they accomplish a lot in that time.
 That’s what I look for, rather than how many long and grueling hours one is able to sit and log in at the instrument.
 And frankly speaking, with grueling practise hours, one can become sick of it all causing burn-out, in part, because it feels as though one doesn’t have any life outside of music.
 When the mind tires, one can start making mistakes that they’ve not made before!
 It’s time to stop rather than logging in more hours just so one can brag about how many hours they allegedly practise to impress willfully-musically-ignorant and conservative classical music armchair critics.
 So when I hear someone brag about practising 11 hours or more a day, I find it quite suspect based on my experience.
 I brush it off and I think: Why did he say that?
-I suspect it’s his immaturity.
-In passing, out of curiosity I used to ask some touring concert artists I would meet about their practise time.
+I suspect it’s his immaturity and thinking that “the more hours you say you practise, the more the sheeple will be impressed and say ‘Oh, wow’.”
+Instead, I would say: Sounds grueling and like one is a slave to the instrument.
+That’s no fun.
+That’s not what music should be about.
+How many hours you can clock in.
+In passing, out of curiosity I used to ask some touring international concert artists I would meet about their practise time.
 Most concert artists told me: “It depends upon how much time I have for the day.
 Maybe a couple of hours or so.”
 Yes.
 Absolutely.
 Now I can relate to that.
 That makes much more sense.
 No one told me that they practise half the day away.
 But the armchair critics fall for that.

 Nobody commented on the pianist’s posture at the piano, probably because no one knows anything about that because I’ve long suspected that the classical music armchair critics are wannbe-musicians, by their musically-ignorant and conservative comments.
 This pianist at times was very bent over, especially in the third movement.
 Why has his professor not taught him to sit up tall and support his back?
 One gets more power by sitting up tall.
 It also feels better because, well, one’s back muscles are not working so hard when one is all bent over with one’s face almost on the keyboard.
 Later on in life, one will likely have lower back problems.
 I’ve not heard of any back problems with pianists who have correct form when playing.
 With some pianists, my back starts to hurt just from watching them play all bent over.
 I’m serious.